felnne/zap/docs/styles-alignment-0-5-0.md

 - `text-lg` used for validation status

+Additional [0.10.0]:

+- `text-sm` used for drop-down menu items

 ### Font weight

 Previous:

-- `font-medium` used for buttons, idea labels
+- `font-medium` used for buttons, idea labels, drop-down menus
 - `font-semibold` used for app title, section title
 - `font-bold` used in prologue warning

 Additional [0.9.0]:

 - `font-semibold` used for validation status

+Additional [0.10.0]:

+- `font-medium` used for active drop-down menu item

 ## Colours